aniruddha-seal/pca-wavelet/README.md

 # Wavelet Transform for Analyzing Molecular Simulations

 This repository contains a Fortran program for wavelet transform analysis, originally provided by Prof. Manikandan Paranjothy, with some improvements.
 The code enables the study of Intramolecular Vibrational Redistribution (IVR) in high-dimensional molecular simulation trajectories.
-By using dimensionality reduction techniques, we can understand dynamics in terms of the dominant atomic motions, making the complex problem of IVR in molecular systems more tractable.
+By using dimensionality reduction techniques with wavelet transform, we can understand the complex problem of IVR in molecular systems in terms of the dominant atomic motions, making the it more tractable.

 ## Background
 The wavelet transform helps analyze the vibrational frequencies and time-dependent dynamics in molecular simulations.
 In the context of IVR, this tool can assist in:
-- Understanding dominant atomic motions by reducing dimensional complexity.
-- Linking key atomic motions to transitions between stationary points on the Potential Energy Surface (PES).
+- Understanding energy transfer between the dominant vibrational modes of the molecule

 For a thorough understanding of wavelet transform methods applied here, refer to:
 1. Vela-Arevalo LV, Wiggins S. *Time-frequency analysis of classical trajectories of polyatomic molecules.* International Journal of Bifurcation and Chaos.
 2001; 11(05):1359-80.
 2. Rahaman A, Wheeler RA. *Wavelet transforms for determining time-dependent vibrational frequencies.* Journal of Chemical Theory and Computation.
 2005; 1(5):769-71.
 3. *Numerical Recipes* for subroutines MNBRAK and FMAXIM.
-4. Wikipedia for Composite Simpson's rule for integration.

 ## Procedure Outline